 Home-buying 101: how to choose the right mortgage lender

-Shopping around for a mortgage lender is more than just about choosing the ‘best’ rate.
+Shopping around for a mortgage lender goes beyond simply chasing after the best rate.

 - Peace of mind: Are you the type of person who likes to be prepared to cover all of your expenses in case of an emergency?
 Let’s say your district decides to take strike action during collective bargaining, or your spouse has to take time off work.
-You may need to research mortgage options that enable you to skip a few payments to lessen the financial burden, if and when an emergency situation comes up.
+You may need to research mortgage options that enable you to lessen the financial burden, if and when an emergency situation comes up.
 Here’s how to prepare for sudden financial challenges.

 - Do I have the option of making prepayments without penalties?

-- What kind of fees am I looking at if I decide to break my mortgage/sell my home before the end of the term?
+- What kinds of fees am I looking at if I decide to break my mortgage/sell my home before the end of the term?
 (This is called the interest rate differential (IRD) and how those fees are calculated.)

 - How familiar are you with the financial needs of education members?